conan-io/docs/reference/tools/system/pip_manager.rst

 To do this, we need to install our tool using ``PipEnv.install()``, but in this case we will specify that we want it to create the virtualenv in the ``package_folder``.

-In this case, we ``don't need to call the PipEnv generate method`` because we're not going to use the tool within this recipe.
+In this case, we don't need to call the ``PipEnv.generate()`` method because we're not going to use the tool within this recipe.
 We just want to make it reusable.

 When creating a recipe to encapsulate a tool installed with Python, several things must be taken into account: